The Most (nearly) Famous People (330)

 Eugene Volokh, principle partner of VEsoft, author of Thoughts and Discoursed on HP3000 Software, author of MPEX and Security/3000, and Professor of Law at UCLA School of Law.

-Brad Tashenberg, founder of Bradmark Technologies and inventory of DB General.
+Brad Tashenberg, founder of Bradmark Technologies and inventor of DB General.

 Ted Turner, former president of CNN and owner of the Atlanta Braves.